 Upon initiating the execution of an application, the simulator randomly assigns a set of machine nodes to the application and selects a time stamp within the failure trace to represent application start time.
-For each application, the results presented in the following sections are the average of 10,000 simulation tests with randomly selected start times and execution nodes.
+For each application, the results presented in the following subsections are the average of 10,000 simulation tests with randomly selected start times and execution nodes.
 When the execution is completed, the simulator returns a value (denoted as measured value).

 With respect to Amdahl's models, the simulator scans through the failure trace in the order of event occurrence time and emulates a failure when any of the assigned nodes to the application encounters a fatal event according to the failure trace.
 Without checkpointing, the application is stopped, waits for the recovery, and then rolls back to the beginning.
 The measured application time includes the failure-free execution time, the work loss, and the recovery time.
-With checkpointing, the simulation process is similar except that the application rolls back to the most recent checkpoint, and the checkpointing overhead is added into the measured application time.
+With checkpointing, the simulation process is similar except that the application performs periodic checkpointing.
+Upon a failure, the application rolls back to the last checkpoint, and the checkpointing overhead is added to the measured application time.